ice-HoTF/DZL-Debian-Linux/README.md

 By: ice_hotf
 \
 \
+Supported Distros:
+\
 Tested with Debian 12.
 \
 \
+Other Distros:
 \
+The steam path "/home/$USER/.steam/debian-installation/steamapps/" might need to be changed for other distros.
+\
+Replace it with yours.
+\
+\
+\
 **FLATPAK STEAM NOT SUPPORTED!**
+\
 This script only works with the official steam package: https://wiki.debian.org/Steam
 \
 \
+**Dependencies:**
 \
+gawk
+\
+curl
+\
+jq
+\
+\
+\
+\
+**About This Script:**
+\
+\
-This script will wait for user input and automatically identify missing mods, download them and launch DayZ with the mods.
+   This script will identify missing mods, download them and launch DayZ with the mods.
    This script will also allow you to delete mods and save Favorite Servers.
    Just follow the instructions in the terminal window and that's it.
 \
 \
    This script supports modded servers and vanilla servers.
 \
 \
 \